Subscribers

 - Did this person submit the expected form?

-- Did they click the magic link that was expected to update their preferences?
+- Did the subscriber click the magic link that was expected to update their preferences?

-Mailrith also provides API details for teams that need to connect outside systems.
-This is useful when your website, product, CRM, checkout system, or internal tool needs to add or update subscribers without manual work.
-Non-technical users do not need to use the API directly, but knowing it exists helps you route integration tasks to the right person.
+Mailrith also provides API details for teams that connect outside systems.
+Use the API when your website, product, CRM, checkout system, or internal tool needs to add or update subscribers without manual work.
+Non-technical users do not need to use the API directly, but knowing the API exists helps you send integration tasks to the right teammate.

 ## Related Guides

-- [Subscriber Imports, Exports, and Bulk Actions](https://mailrith.com/docs/subscriber-imports-exports.md): Imports, exports, and bulk actions help you move and update large subscriber groups without manual row-by-row work.
-This guide explains how to prepare clean CSV files, map fields, monitor background jobs, and avoid accidental broad changes.
+- [Subscriber Imports, Exports, and Bulk Actions](https://mailrith.com/docs/subscriber-imports-exports.md): Imports, exports, and bulk actions help you move and update large subscriber groups without editing each subscriber record manually.
+This guide explains how to prepare clean CSV files, map fields, monitor background import jobs, and avoid accidental broad changes.

-- [Custom Fields](https://mailrith.com/docs/custom-fields.md): Custom fields are the shared data schema for your workspace — define them once and they become available across subscriber records, forms, segmentation rules, automation conditions, and email merge variables.
+- [Custom Fields](https://mailrith.com/docs/custom-fields.md): Custom fields define the shared data schema for your workspace.
+Create a custom field once, then use that field in subscriber records, forms, segmentation rules, automation conditions, and email merge variables.